Fiji on a budget: Island Hopping Adventure With Kids

 Snorkel with sharks 🦈

-Visit to Monuriki Island aka Castaway Island (day trip)
+Visit to Monuriki Island aka Castaway Island (day trip) where you will find the "HELP ME" coconuts are still there!

 Village tour and school visit